History of the Israel Defense Forces: 1974–1978

 Until 1974, the IDF was countering Syrian and Egyptian attacks meant to weaken IDF posts on the border and force the Israeli government to withdraw.
 However, the IDF managed to sustain low casualties.
 The IDF reprisal strikes on the Egyptians and Syrians inflicted heavy casualties.
 After international negotiations in 1974, the attacks stopped.

 Following the French embargo and the U.S. air-lift of supplies, weapons and ammunition, the IDF started to base itself upon American and Israeli made weapons and technologies.
-The American M16 assault rifle entered service along with the Galil assault rifle – an Israeli variant of the Soviet AK-47.
+The American M16 assault rifle entered service along with the IMI Galil assault rifle – an Israeli variant of the Soviet AK-47.
 M14 were issued as sniper rifles along with surplus of M1 Carbines given to the Police.

 In those years the IDF invested most of its efforts in countering international terror, such as the Munich Massacre, committed by the PLO following its deportion from Jordan to Lebanon in the "Black September" of 1970.
 The PLO focused mainly on hijacking airlines and kidnapping and its terrorists hijacked several commercial airline flights.

 In 1976, a group of PLO terrorist hijacked an airliner with 83 Israeli passengers and held them hostages in the Entebbe airport in Uganda.
 Israeli elite SF unit – Sayeret Matkal – went on a complex hostages-rescue operation and managed to save 80 of the passengers, with only one soldier lost, the commander, lt. colonel Yonatan Netanyahu, the elder brother of Benjamin Netanyahu.
 The operation, officially called Operation Johnathan but widely referred to as Operation Entebbe, is regarded by military experts as one of the brightest and most successful covert operations ever conducted.

 In those years the IAF received a new generation of warplanes.
 In 1977 the first F-15 Eagle American warplanes arrived in Israel and only a year later, they logged their first kill in the world when IAF F-15s shot down Syrian MiG (Mikoyan-Gurevich) fighters.
 In 1980 the F-16 Fighting Falcon arrived and the model's first aerial kill was also credited to the Israeli Air Force.

-1978 Operation Litani
+1978 South Lebanon conflict

-Because of waves of terrorist attacks (most notable is the road massacre of 37 civilians) coming from the PLO in Lebanon, the IDF undertook Operation Litani, a wide-ranging and thorough anti-terrorist operation that included occupying part of Southern Lebanon in 1978.
+Because of waves of terrorist attacks (most notably the Coastal Road massacre in which 38 civilians and one soldier were killed) coming from the PLO in Lebanon, the IDF undertook Operation Litani, a wide-ranging and thorough anti-terrorist operation that included occupying part of Southern Lebanon in 1978.